andrey-mokhov/graphql-php/docs/en/spiral/abstract-input-object-type.md

         <td valign="top"><code>deprecationReason</code></td>
         <td valign="top"><code>string</code></td>
         <td valign="top">
-            If the parameter is specified, the field will be marked obsolete in the GraphQL schema.
+            If the parameter is specified, the field will be marked as deprecation in the GraphQL schema.
 As the reasons for this will indicate the value of this option.
         </td>
     </tr>